Meriden School: House system

-Each year, students in each house are to vote for their new Year 11 house leaders – the House Captain who is supported by the Service Officer, Arts Officer and Sports Officer.
+Each year, students in each house are to vote for their new Year 11 house leaders – the House Captain who is supported by the Service Officer, Arts Officer, Chapel Officer and Sports Officer.
 Through the house system, students participate in inter-house competitions in order to gain points for their house.
 Competitions include the Athletics Carnival, Swimming Carnival, House Choral Competition, House Arts Competition, Inter-house Sport Competition and Inter-house Maths Competition.
 The house with the most points at the end of the school year is awarded the Wallis Cup.

+In 2024, it was announced by Headmistress Lisa Brown that four more houses will be added to accommodate the growth of the school: